 Four tips for recording your income and expenses

-One of the first steps is to open a separate bank account that you will use just for your Airbnb venture.
-It might sound like more work to have two accounts, but it is actually the opposite.
+One of the first steps is to open a separate bank account that you’ll use just for your Airbnb venture.
+It might sound like more work to have two accounts, but it’s actually the opposite.
 When you have a separate account for your Airbnb business, you will know exactly which expenses pertain to your business.
 If you use your personal bank account, you might save a few bucks every month.
 However, it’ll make tracking that much more difficult come tax season.
 As for the expense of the extra bank account itself, you’ll likely be able to offset a portion of the monthly fee as a tax deduction.

 1. Cleaning services and supplies

 Nowadays, it’s crucial to run a clean vacation rental to get a 5-star review.
 Luckily, all cleaning products are expenses that can be deducted come tax time.But did you know that you can deduct cleaning services like laundry fees and turnover services?
 It’s all the more reason to pay a cleaning company to do the dirty work.
 Plus, you can setup your Airbnb pricing or implement a cleaning fee in order to cover your cleaning services expenses.
 Owners and hosts that use cleaning management software and apps to coordinate services can claim the subscription fees as expenses too.

 A stitch in time saves nine!
 If you get a professional to fix that pipe or window, you can claim any repairs that you had to make to your property.
 If you’re a DIYer, any supplies you pick up at the hardware store can be claimed as deductions.